Michaelangel007/sbasm_patches/readme.md

         .db 256 - * ; supposed to be FE: 02
 ```

-The patch in [assem.py](sbapack/assem.py) fixes the bug where whitespaces in
+The patch in [assem.py](sbapack/assem.py#L741-L841) fixes the bug where whitespaces in
  an expression cause sbasm to ignore the rest of the line.
 The heart of the
-function `EvalExpr()` was literally re-written.
+function `EvalExpr()` was literally re-written from scratch.
 Guess who _didn't_ fail their
-301 Compilers and Intepretors class.
+301 Compilers and Interpreters class. :-)

 # Thanks